microsoft/cella/getting-started.md

 Runs `npm eslint-fix` on each project (fixes all fixable linter errors)

 ### `rush set-versions`
-This will set the `.build` verison for each project based on the commit number.
+This will set the `x.x.build` verison for each project based on the commit number.

 ### `rush sync-versions`
 This will ensure that all the projects have consistent versions for all dependencies, and ensures that cross-project version references are set correctly